HAPPY 2026! – SamMobile. Awesome deals Galaxy Z Fold7, Watch8, S25 Ultra and S95F OLED TV

 Expert RAW is Samsung’s advanced camera app that goes beyond the stock camera's Pro mode by using multi-frame processing to deliver higher-quality RAW images with better dynamic range.
 It also offers features like astrophotography mode and is extremely popular among Samsung enthusiasts.

-It's possible Samsung is working on an update that will be out soon, considering the company released an update to the Camera Assistant app along with the new beta.
-Until then, if you use Expert RAW often and are using the One UI 8.5 beta, you may want to refrain from updating to the latest build.
+It’s possible Samsung is already working on an update, especially since the company released a new Camera Assistant update alongside the beta.
+Until then, if you rely on Expert RAW, you may want to hold off on installing the latest One UI 8.5 beta.

 Abhijeet's writing career started with guides for custom firmware for Samsung devices (including the original Galaxy S), and he moved to SamMobile in mid-2013 and worked up the ranks to Editor-in-chief.
 In addition to phones and mobile devices, his interests include gaming on both PC and console, PC hardware, and spending countless hours on YouTube watching videos on tech, movies, games, politics, and internet dramas.